antonbabenko/terraform-best-practices/README.md

 ### Infrastructure module

-Infrastructure module is a collection of resource modules, which can be logically not connected, but in current situation/project/setup are serving the same purpose.
+Infrastructure module is a collection of resource modules, which can be logically not connected, but in the current situation/project/setup are serving the same purpose.
 It defines configuration for providers, which is passed to the downstream resource modules and to resources.
 It is normally limited to work in one entity per logical separator (eg, AWS Region, Google Project).
 An example is [terraform-aws-atlantis](terraform-aws-atlantis) which uses resource modules like [terraform-aws-vpc](terraform-aws-vpc) and [terraform-aws-security-group](terraform-aws-security-group) to create infrastructure required for running [Atlantis] on AWS Fargate.

 ### Composition